Shinmera/3d-vectors/README.md

       v)

 `vec`s are dumpable, meaning you can insert them as literals into your code and they will be properly saved to and restored from a FASL.

+If you require higher precision than `single-float`s ensure, you can add `:3d-vectors-double-floats` to `*features*` and recompile the library `(asdf:compile-system :3d-vectors :force T)`.
+Similarly, if you want to switch back to `single-float`s, you can remove the feature and recompile.
+Both at the same time is not currently possible as it would increase complexity in the library and make certain operations much slower.